jalbam/punkpong/README.md

 Official languages are Spanish and English.

-You can find other modified and adapted versions of this game on the Internet, including one Opera widget and even a Drupal module.
+You can find other modified and adapted versions of this game on the Internet, including one Opera widget and even a Drupal module found at https://www.drupal.org/project/pong

 This game has been tested under BeOS, Linux, NetBSD, OpenBSD, FreeBSD, Windows, Mac OS X, BlackBerry Tablet OS, Android, iOS and others.